dovecot/documentation/source/developer_manual/design/memory.rst

 C language requires explicitly allocating and freeing memory.
 The main two problems with this are:

-1. A lot of allocations and frees cause memory fragmentation.
-The longer a process runs, the more it could have leaked memory because there are tiny unused free spots all around in heap.
+#.
+A lot of allocations and frees cause memory fragmentation.
+The longer
+   a process runs, the more it could have leaked memory because there are tiny unused free spots all around in heap.

-2. Freeing memory is easy to forget, causing memory leaks.
-Sometimes it can be accidentally done multiple times, causing a potential security hole.
-A lot of free() calls all around in the code also makes the code more difficult to read and write.
+#.
+Freeing memory is easy to forget, causing memory leaks.
+Sometimes it
+   can be accidentally done multiple times, causing a potential security hole.
+A lot of ``free()`` calls all around in the code also makes the code more difficult to read and write.

-The second problem could be solved with Boehm garbage collector, which Dovecot can use optionally (prior to 2.3), but it's not very efficient.
+The second problem could be solved with Boehm garbage collector, which Dovecot used to support, but it wasn't very efficient.
 It also doesn't help with the first problem.

 To reduce the problems caused by these issues, Dovecot has several ways